 Find out more about 4 Star Pole Dancing Instructor Kate Edwards nee Johnstone.

-Ley Jackson teaches at Pole Guns in County Durham, UK.
+Ley Jackson teaches at Pole Guns in Newcastle, UK.
 Ley has also been part of a Guiness World Record in Pole dancing as well as organising the first ever UK instructors networking event.

 Find out more about 4 Star Pole Dancing Instructor Ley Jackson.